Aretha Franklin: Personal life, death and funeral

 Franklin's sisters, Erma and Carolyn, were professional musicians and spent years performing background vocals on Franklin's recordings.
 Following Franklin's divorce from Ted White, her brother Cecil became her manager and maintained that position until his death from lung cancer on December 26, 1989.
 Her sister Carolyn died in April 1988 from breast cancer and her eldest sister Erma died from throat cancer in September 2002.
 Franklin's half-brother Vaughn died in late 2002.
-Her half-sister, Carol Ellan Kelley (née Jennings; 1940–2019), is C. L. Franklin's daughter by Mildred Jennings, a 12-year-old member of New Salem Baptist Church in Memphis where C. L. was pastor.
-Franklin’s father and idol, described as “unorthodox on every level,” knowingly preyed on his pre-teen congregants.
+Her half-sister, Carol Ellan Kelley (née Jennings; 1940–2019), was C. L. Franklin's daughter by Mildred Jennings, a 12-year-old member of New Salem Baptist Church in Memphis where C. L. was pastor.
+Franklin's father and idol, described as "unorthodox on every level," knowingly preyed on his pre-teen congregants.

 Franklin was performing at the Aladdin Hotel in Las Vegas, Nevada, on June 10, 1979, when her father, C. L., was shot twice at point-blank range in his Detroit home.
 After six months at Henry Ford Hospital while still in a coma, C. L. was moved back to his home with 24-hour nursing care.
 Aretha moved back to Detroit in late 1982 to assist with the care of her father, who died at Detroit's New Light Nursing Home on July 27, 1984.

 Franklin had a long friendship with Willie Wilkerson, a Vietnam War veteran and Detroit firefighter, who also helped in her work and cared for her when ill.
 In 2012 she announced plans to marry Wilkerson but the engagement was quickly called off.
 Franklin's music business friends included Dionne Warwick, Mavis Staples, and Cissy Houston, who began singing with Franklin as members of the Sweet Inspirations.
 Houston sang background on Franklin's hit "Ain't No Way".
 Franklin first met Cissy's young daughter, Whitney Houston, in the early 1970s.
-She was made Whitney's honorary aunt (not a godmother as has been occasionally reported) and Whitney often referred to her as "Auntie Ree".
-Franklin had to cancel plans to perform at Whitney Houston's memorial service on February 18, 2012, due to a leg spasm.

-Franklin was a Christian and was a registered Democrat.
+She was made Whitney's honorary aunt (not a godmother as has been occasionally reported) and Whitney often referred to her as "Auntie Ree" or "Aunt Ree".
+Franklin had to cancel plans to perform at Whitney Houston's memorial service on February 18, 2012, because of a leg spasm.
+Franklin was a registered Democrat.
+While her estate had been estimated at $80 million, according to the New York Times, at her death it was valued at $18 million.